asmap/asmap-website/content/data-sourcing.md

 There are multiple suppliers of IRR data, and some are better than others.
 Particularly those IRRs that are not bound to a specific RIR, such as RADB and AltDB seem to be more vulnerable.
 A [recent attack](https://www.kentik.com/blog/bgp-hijacks-targeting-cryptocurrency-services/) in the crypto space was able due to AltDB's open nature.
 RADB is also open, only requiring a membership fee.
 However, the IRR DBs operated by the RIRs provide much better security since they can compare incoming data with their customer records.
 They manage all the prefixes and can verify the registration of IRR objects with address ownership information.

 IRR is not a perfect data source, but the data should still be of higher quality than the RIPE RIS data.
-This is why I propose to use the RIR IRR DBs as additional input for the prefix to AS mapping and prefer their input over RIPE RIS mappings.
+Therefore we've tended to use the RIR IRR DBs as additional input for the prefix to AS mapping and prefer their input over RIPE RIS mappings.

 ### Aggregating From Sources